 The HZEB program is intended to involve and be reactive to stakeholders including the California Energy Commission, California Department of Health Services, California Air Resources Board (ARB), California Division of Occupation Safety and Health (Cal/OSHA), United States Environmental Protection Agency (US EPA), National Institute of Standards and Technology (NIST), and the private sector HVAC and building industries.

 This research is funded by the California Energy Commission as part of the Public Interest Energy Research (PIER) program.
-The work will be conducted at Lawrence Berkeley National Laboratory by the Commercial Building Ventilation & Indoor Environmental Quality Group in the Environmental Energy Technologies Division.
+The work will be conducted at Lawrence Berkeley National Laboratory by the Indoor Environment Group (formerly known as the Commercial Building Ventilation & Indoor Environmental Quality Group) in the Energy Technologies Area.

 We thank the funding agency that is making this project possible: